udevbe/greenfield/README.md

 name|The name of the application that will be shown to the user under the application icon description|The description of the application that will be shown to the user on mouse over. icon|the relative http path where the application icon can be found

-### Compatible Clients :butterfly:
-For now only the core wayland protocol is implemented.
-As such it is only possible to run application that do not require xdg_shell (which rules out gtk for now).
-To try some wayland clients, the Weston 1.4 (early version) test clients are nearly all fully supported.